OriAshkenazi/BestFork/README.md

 ## Contributing

-We welcome contributions to GitForkFinder.
+We welcome contributions to BestFork.
 If you're a developer interested in contributing to the original project that this tool analyzes, please reach out—we're actively looking for talented developers to enrich our community.